Terms of Use

 1.1.0 STAGE 2 SALES

-1.1.1 £2 per bottle is accounted for within the cost if the cost of the packaging, if you choose packaging with a Landed Cost greater than this we will invoice for the difference.
+1.1.1 £2.00 including VAT per bottle is accounted for within the cost if the cost of the packaging, if you choose packaging with a Landed Cost greater than this we will invoice for the difference.
 As far as reasonably possible we will aim to make you aware of extra costs in the packaging proposal.

 1.1.2 Shipping and Duties (where applicable) are chargeable, and this will be invoiced.
 As far as reasonably possible we will aim to make you aware of any Shipping or Duties in the packaging proposal.

-1.1.3 A 50% deposit is required per product prior to purchasing the packaging, with the remainder being due before delivery of the product.
+1.1.3 A 100% deposit is required per product prior to purchasing the packaging.

 1.1.4 For bespoke products, the unit size purchased will include 2 x retained samples and 3 x samples for micro testing.
 On occasion, initial batch runs may yield lower fill runs due to variances in product viscosities and densities.